Large cartoon character holding up hands with check box & red X, questioning

 Regular Decision cons

-If applying Regular Decision, you may not hear back from the college or university until the spring or at the end of the school year.
-This may make graduation season a bit more hectic as you realize you will be packing your bags to head off somewhere in roughly three months.
+If you're applying Regular Decision, you may not hear back from the college or university until the spring or at the end of the school year.
+This could make graduation season a bit more hectic as you realize you will be packing your bags to head off somewhere in roughly three months.
 Deciding where to attend college in late spring could potentially add to the stress of AP exams and finals as well.

 Early Action pros